fabricecordelieres/IJ-Plugin_Metamorph-Companion/README.md

-# IJ-Plugin_Metamorph-Companion
+# Metamorph Companion
-This plugin is dedicated to handling in ImageJ data from/destined to the Metamorph software
+*This plugin is dedicated to handling in ImageJ data from/destined to the Metamorph software*

+Full manual coming soon